-Family Law
+BU 2053 3 hours Family Law

 A survey course with objectives of familiarizing the student with the basic concepts of law.
-The course includes the study of such areas as adoption, divorce, real estate transactions, credit transactions, basic familiarity with the criminal justice system, ownership of personal property, estates and trusts, and employeremployee relationships.
+The course includes the study of such areas as adoption, divorce, real estate transactions, credit transactions, basic familiarity with the criminal justice system, ownership of personal property, estates and trusts, and employer-employee relationships.

-BU 2661, 2672, 2683

-Directed Studies in Business Mid-Management
+BU 2661, 2672, 2683 1-3 hours Directed Studies in Business Management